No Recession Signaled By iM's Business Cycle Index: Update - September 7, 2017

 The BCI uses the below-listed economic data and combines the components for the index in "real time," i.e., the data is only incorporated into the index at its publication date:

-10-year Treasury yield (daily) Three-month Treasury bill yield (daily) S&P 500 (daily) Continued Claims Seasonally Adjusted (weekly) All Employees: Total Private Industries (monthly) New houses for sale (monthly) New houses sold (monthly)
+The 10-year Treasury yield (daily); Three-month Treasury bill yield (daily); S&P 500 (daily); Continued Claims Seasonally Adjusted (weekly); All Employees: Total Private Industries (monthly); New houses for sale (monthly); New houses sold (monthly).

 The six-month smoothed annualized growth rate of the series is a well-established method to extract an indicator from the series.
 We use this method to obtain BCIg, i.e., the calculated growth rate with 6.0 added to it, which generates, on past performance, an average 11-week leading recession signal when BCIg falls below zero.
 Further, the index BCI retreats from its cyclical peak prior to a recession in a well-defined manner, allowing the extraction of the alternate indicator, BCIp (and its variant, BCIw), from which, on average, the 20-week leading recession signal is generated when BCIp falls below 25.